 Ask some children to prepare today's "Responding in Gratitude" activities.
 Suggest that one or two lead today's singing.
+Invite a volunteer to practice reading the Scripture passage for today.

 Singing

 Give God an offering of music.
 Play and sing "Care Enough to Care"-MM 27; SCM 23.
 Wonder together what ways we can care for others.
 Suggest that the children pantomime some of the ways as they sing the song again.